ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/_review.md

         question: >
             Which things below are benefits of Parsec?
         answers:
-            - "Platform Agnostic API"
+            - "Platform Agnostic API."
-            - "Secure boot and attestation"
+            - "Secure boot and attestation."
-            - "Key management and cryptography"
+            - "Key management and cryptography."
-            - "All of the above"
+            - "All of the above."
         correct_answer: 4
         explanation: >
             All of these help Parsec provide unified access to hardware security.